-FCP World History & Geography II

-UC/CSU Approved?
-Yes UC/CSU Area "A" Subject Requirement

-NCAA Approved?
-Yes Credits 10 Credits/Year

-Prerequisite

-Course Description It deals wir of modern economics This course continues with the history of humankind from the mid-16th century AD through the early 21st century.
+FCP World History & Geography II UC/CSU Approved?
+Yes UC/CSU Area "A" Subject Requirement NCAA Approved?
+Yes Credits 10 Credits/Year Prerequisite Successful Successful completion of FCP World History & Geography I Course Description It deals wit of modern economics This course continues with the history of humankind from the mid-16th century AD through the early 21st century.
 It deals with the basic concepts of law, rules, rights, revolution, and political philosophy.
 Students study the advent of modern technology and the implications of the Industrial Revolution.
 They also examine the interaction between economics and politics.
 Emphasis is placed on further developing critical thinking skills and understanding the basic geography of Europe, Latin America, Africa, Asia, and the Middle East.